aFarkas/respimage/plugins/perfselection/README.md

 See also [lazysizes script for lazyloading and improved low quality image placeholder](https://github.com/aFarkas/lazysizes).

-##markup pattern to deal with the retina vs. performance problem
+##markup patterns to deal with the retina vs. performance problem
 Beside using a lazyloader for responsive images, there are also other markup patterns to deal with possible performance problems of 2x and especially 3x retina displays.

+###Limitting to sources due to (max-width) fragmenting

 ```html
 <picture>